Skip to main content

 By the end of this course you will know

 Essential for anyone in natural diamond retail in 2025 and beyond.
-Start Course 5, Module 1 →
+Start Course 5

 The Indian diamond market: Surat, Mumbai, and how India runs the world's trade